MySmartDeFiDAO/Smart_DeFi_NetWork/README.md

 Bulk purchase of SBT is impossible in order to prevent whales, and only Smart DeFi DAO members have the right to purchase SBT.
 Anyone can register with popular and reputable crypto wallets by paying $100 directly on the Binance blockchain through the Smart DeFi NetWork smart contract.
 They become SBT owners, Smart Bank shareholders, and partners in all Smart DeFi DAO ecosystem projects.
 Upon registration, users also receive SBT AirDrop.
-The $100 registration fee is distributed among users by the Smart DeFi NetWork smart contract in less than 1 hour:
+Each person pays $100 into the Smart DeFi Network and clicks “Become Owner” to register, after which they are referred to as an Owner.
+This $100 is then distributed to Owner by the Smart DeFi Network in less than one hour.
 •	$90 goes to networkers.
 •	$5 is distributed as a gift through the Smart DeFi Gift smart contract to users who have not yet built a network.
 Each person can win 20 times, earning a total of $100, enabling them to participate for free.